pitfail/pitfail-reports/report2/report2.rst

 unilateral use of BigDecimal caught several bugs that would have otherwise gone

 The next most important classes are those that represent individual stocks and stock quotes.
-In Pitfail's object model, *Stock* is a something that can be purchased on a market, a *Quote* is a stock paired with it's current price, and a *StockAsset* is the number of shares of a stock owned by a particular user:
+In PitFail's object model, *Stock* is a something that can be purchased on a market, a *Quote* is a stock paired with it's current price, and a *StockAsset* is the number of shares of a stock owned by a particular user: